McGrapefruit/McGrapefruit/README.md

 Hi.
 This is my first try in sharing some of the things I worked on.

-Most of the stuff is connected to Obsidian.md
+Most of the topics here are somewhat connected to Obsidian.md

 ## My background

 I am a  studied Psychologist specialized in communication and interaction.
-I am a system thinker.
+I am a system thinker and a strong enthusiast of _Quantum Mechanics_.

-And I am a strong enthusiast of _Quantum Mechanic_.
+I believe *Theodor Schulz von Thun* when he says, that in communication one plus one equals three.

-I believe *Theodor Schulz von Thun* when he says, that in communication 1 + 2 = 3.
+There is always one part wich is created by the two unique identities(systems) which share their information.
-There is always one part wich i created by the two unique identities(systems) which share information.
-Information itself is quantized, but one can never know the benefit, the quality (worth/Impact) the Information creates in the receiving system.
+Tho Information itself is quantized, one can never know the quality (the benefit, the worth, the Impact) the Information creates in the receiving system.

-What we learn from the brain, that its efficiency comes from clustering information in *Neural Networks*, like the ones we try to approximate and train in machine learning opperations.
+We learn from the brain, that its efficiency comes from clustering information in *Neural Networks*, like the ones we try to approximate and train in machine learning opperations.

 Setting links and relations between chunks is the most intuitive way to structure information, in contrast to having folders and drawers (german: "Schubladendenken"), where everything has to fit in ONE fixed category.